You want smart political talk without the meltdowns?

 This is what they ought to be doing.

-Anyway, we're gonna have full coverage.
+Anyway, we're going to have full coverage.

-And then we've got we've got such a good show tonight.
+And then we've got, we've got such a good show tonight.

 Then we've got Newt Gingrich.

-Then we've got Michael Cohn on tonight.
+Then we've got Michael Cohen on tonight.

 Then we got Laura Ingram is back tonight.